-On the way to Santorini
+On the way to popular islands like Santorini

 , Serifos is often neglected by tourists.
-The island`s calm atmosphere and isolated beaches predispose to lazy and crowd-free holdays.
+The island`s calm atmosphere and isolated beaches predispose to lazy and crowd-free holidays.
 But if you happen to spots its Chora from the ferry, it will definitely grab your attention and make you consider it.

 Serifos is one of the smaller Cyclades Islands